My picks for the best large camping tents on the market right now, whether you’re camping with a group of friends or the whole family.

 The Marmot Lair Tent can hold up to eight people and besides holding up in below-freezing temperatures, it also does well in high winds with its sturdy frame.

-The tent also features a seam-taped fly with waterproof PU/silicone coating, a single poled large vestibule to store extra gear, additional interior pockets to store smaller pieces of gear, and a removable floor to dig out snow beneath the tent when needed.
+Additional tent features include a seam-taped fly with waterproof PU/silicone coating, a single poled large vestibule to store extra gear, additional interior pockets to store smaller pieces of gear, and a removable floor to dig out snow beneath the tent when needed.

 Really, the only downside to this tent is the price which is pretty standard for a mountaineering tent but high for a regular family camping tent.